 Happy Hour and the Senior Menu are married in the afternoons during the week with great prices on drinks and selected menu items.

 Hand-crafted cocktails have international themes and animal names from dogs to mules.
-An extensive list of beers and wines are available by the glass or bottle.
+An extensive list of beers and wines is available by the glass or bottle.
 For a corkage fee (free on Mondays) and purchase of an entree, you can bring your wine (if it’s not offered at The Black Marlin).

 You will be in sugar heaven if you indulge in the dessert menu.
 A Memphis Donut or crème brûlée is the perfect way to end your meal here.